torhve/blag/salt-xmpp-gateway.md

 ## The Salt XMPP gateway script

-Note: This is just a demo, and not meant for production usage.
+*Note*: This is just a demo, and not meant for production usage.
+The gateway script fires up a master bot and 1 minion bot for every minion.
+It will start off by trying to register a new account in-band for every minion and then send a message to the specified admin reporting in that it's ready for duty.
 The gateway has one command *minions* to list all the minions.
-All other text is treated as a function, e.g. *test.version*
+All other text is treated as a function, e.g. *test.version* If you talk to a minion, it will run the command for that minion, if you talk to the master, it will run command on all minions.

+Screenshots below!

+### Installation

 First adapt my configuration into your needs and save it to the file config.yaml: